 Types of Disfluencies

-Repetitions: when an individual repeats a sound, word, or phrase 2 or more times.
-It may sound like: “s s s snake,” “I don’t don’t like snakes” or “I don’t I don’t like snakes.”
+Repetitions: when an individual repeats a sound or monosyllabic word.
+It may sound like: “s s s snake,” or “I don’t don’t like snakes.”

-Prolongations: when an individual says a consonant for an extended period of time.
+Prolongations: when an individual says a sound for an extended period of time.
 It may sound like: “I wwwwant ice cream.”

 Individuals who stutter may experience varying amounts of disfluencies depending on their situation.
 If they are experiencing greater stress or time pressure, they may have greater disfluencies.
 This may include giving a presentation, speaking with an unfamiliar person, or going through a drive-thru line at a restaurant.
 Individuals who speak more than one language may find that they stutter more in one language than the other, or they stutter fairly equally in both.